QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Problem formulation

-Let us consider a network with $N \times N$ nodes, each of which is associated with a scalar sensor signal.
-In the sequel, we assume $N > 1$.
-The sensor readings at the time instance $k$ are stored in the matrix $\bold{S}_k \in \mathbb{R}^{N \times N}$ as:
+Let us consider a regular grid with $N \times N$ nodes, each of which is associated with a scalar sensor signal.
+We assume $N$ strictly larger than $1$.
+Although the framework that we present here extends straightforwardly to arrays with nodes having multiple outputs, we only dwell on this case in Section~\ref{sec15}.
+The sensor readings at the time instant $k$ are stored in the matrix $\bold{S}(k)$ as:

-Although the framework that we present here extends straightforwardly to arrays with nodes having multiple outputs, we only dwell on this case in Section VII.
-In this paper we will consider that the temporal dynamics of this array of sensors is governed by the following VAR(X) model:
+In this paper we will consider that the temporal dynamics of this array of sensors is governed by the following VAR model:

-with ${\rm vec}\Big( \bold{E}_k \Big)$ zero-mean white noise with identity covariance matrix.
+where ${\rm vec}\big( \bold{E}(k) \big)$ zero-mean white noise with identity covariance matrix.
 Covariance estimation for low-Kronecker rank matrices has been addressed in \cite{Tsi:13} and is not the subject of further investigations in this paper.
 The coefficient matrices $\bold{A}_i$ in the VAR model \eqref{VARX} are in general highly structured.
 We consider the case they belong to the set ${\mathcal K}_r$ and focus on the coefficient matrices $\bold{A}_i$.
 To address an identification problem we parametrize these coefficient matrices as:

 with the vectors $\bold{a}_i^{(j)}$ and $\bold{b}_i^{(j)}$ parametrizing the matrices $\bold{M}(\bold{a}_i^{(j)})$ and $\bold{M}(\bold{b}_i^{(j)})$ in an affine manner.
 With the notation ${\rm vec}\Big( \bold{S}_k \Big) = \bold{s}_k$, the VAR model \eqref{VARX} can be rewritten as,